talositsecurity2022/aura-community/README.md

 ## Project Status

-Aura is currently in active development.
-The core service is live and functional, with plans for expanded features, deeper personalization, and long-term memory capabilities in the upcoming "Aura Plus" version.
+MoonShadow is currently in active development.
+The core service is live and functional, with plans for expanded features, deeper personalization, and long-term memory capabilities in the upcoming "MoonShadow Plus" version.

 ---